Sulochan36/Sulochan36/README.md

 - 🔭 I’m currently working on **ReactJS**
 - 👯 I’m looking to start contributing **in open source projects**
 - 🌱 I’m currently learning **NodeJS,MongoDB**
-- 🌍 I believe in the power of learning from real-world projects, whether it's through contributing to open-source repositories or studying tutorial projects directly from their repositories.